pmp-library/pmp-library/docs/tutorial.md

 mesh.collapse(h);
 ```

-When entities are removed from the mesh due to topological changes, the member function pmp::SurfaceMesh::garbage_collection() has to be called in order to ensure the consistency of the data structure.
+When elements are removed from the mesh due to topological changes, the member function pmp::SurfaceMesh::garbage_collection() has to be called in order to ensure the consistency of the data structure.

 ## File I/O